 Between December and June I fulfil a voluntary role as Public Relations Officer for Midlands Pointing, the organisation that manages and controls amateur horse racing in the Midlands.
 This requires me to combine photography with journalism, as well as producing content for the web and social media.

-40 national and international magazine titles, most of the national newspapers, and an increasing number of books too.
+To date, my work has appeared on the covers of over 40 national and international magazine titles, most of the national newspapers, and an increasing number of books too.
 Every month, I’m published somewhere – but it never gets any less exciting to see how, and where, my work has been used this time.